Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 These events may occur at the same time, or there may be a time lapse between them.
 And, either event may precede the other.

-- In contrast to cash basis accounting, the alternative—accrual accounting—achieves matching by using two pairs of entries for a single sale.
+In contrast to cash basis accounting, the alternative—accrual accounting—achieves matching by using two pairs of entries for a single sale.

 - For accrual-basis sellers, closing the sale and delivering goods or services brings two bookkeeping entries.
 These are a debit to one account and a credit to another.
 And, receiving the customer's cash payment brings another two entries.
 These, again, are debit to one account and a credit to another.

-Cash Basis Accounting Illustrated
+How to Use Cash Basis Accounting

-Example Cash Basis Transaction Records
+Example "Cash Basis" Transaction Records

 Cash accounting works well with single-entry accounting, while accrual accounting works only with double-entry accounting.
 As a result, examples comparing cash accounting and accrual accounting are very similar to examples comparing single-entry and double-entry systems.

 Single-entry cash accounting is very similar to the way that individuals use a check register for checking account checks, deposits, and balances.
-Users simply record the amount of each cash inflow or outflow, along with a transaction name or description.
+Users directly record the amount of each cash inflow or outflow, along with a transaction name or description.

 Cash Basis Transaction Record

-Tables 1 and 2, below, show how the cash basis single-entry record might look for a few days transactions for a very small business, such as a small retail shop operating as a sole proprietorship.
+Tables 1 and 2, below, show how the cash basis single-entry record might look for a few days transactions for a small business, such as a small retail shop operating as a sole proprietorship.

 Three-Column Cash Record For a Small Business